Jaynil1611/Blog-Archives/clzwvbkgj000d0am79idcf1mr.md

 ---

 Hello folks,
 I had the opportunity to interview recently at [**Clipboard Health**](https://www.linkedin.com/company/clipboard-health/) (a US-based healthcare startup) for the **Frontend** **Software Engineer role**.
-This role is more inclined towards the frontend domain & I will share my interview experience in this post.
+This role is more inclined towards the frontend domain, and I will share my interview experience in this post.

 ## **How did I get to know about this opportunity?**